Election 2020: Unruly security officers will be sanctioned – Police Commander

-The Eastern Regional Police Commander DCOP Edward Johnson Akrofi-Oyirifi, has charged security personnel deployed to various polling stations in the Eastern Region to act professionally in the discharge of their duties particularly during and after December 7 Presidential and Parliamentary elections.
+The Eastern Regional Police Commander DCOP Edward Johnson Akrofi-Oyirifi has charged security personnel deployed to various polling stations in the Eastern Region to act professionally in the discharge of their duties particularly during and after the December 7 presidential and parliamentary elections.

 “We the security agencies in the region have done our parts.
-What I want to remind you in that, come December 7 we are going to the polls for our Presidential and Parliamentary Elections.
+What I want to remind you is that, come December 7 we are going to the polls for our Presidential and Parliamentary Elections.
 That, the security services, you will be deployed to the various polling stations to provide security.
-I want to implore you, you have to get the EC brochures regarding the conduct of officers at the polling stations -the dos and the donts so that you will be abreast with whatever Directives and Regulation that have been put up there.
-Again, you are being deployed to go and manage affairs at the polling stations”
+I want to implore you, you have to get the EC brochures regarding the conduct of officers at the polling stations -the Dos and the dont’s so that you will be abreast with whatever directives and regulation that have been put up there.
+Again, you are being deployed to go and manage affairs at the polling stations.”

 The Eastern Regional Minister Eric Kwakye Darfuor urged the security personnel deployed to various polling stations to ensure that every voter is protected to vote peacefully without fear or intimidation.